Life Insurance Questions

 What if my insurance company goes bankrupt?

 The Missouri Life & Health Insurance Guaranty Association will pay your claim if your insurer becomes insolvent.
-The association set the maximum limit for a death benefit of life insurance policies at $300,000, while the cash value limit is $100,000.
 The Guaranty Association is similar to the FDIC for banks.
-For example, if you have a life insurance policy with a death benefit of $250,000 with company XYZ and that company becomes insolvent, the Guaranty Association will pay the $250,000 death benefit if you die within policy’s term.
+In Missouri, the maximum limit for a death benefit of life insurance policies is $300,000, while the cash value limit is $100,000.
+For example, if you have a life insurance policy with a death benefit of $250,000 with company XYZ and that company becomes insolvent, the Guaranty Association will pay the $250,000 death benefit if you die.
 The Guaranty Association is funded by insurers doing business in Missouri.

 The Missouri Department of Insurance keeps records of each insurance company’s consumer complaint history, known as the complaint index.
 The higher a company’s complaint index, the more cautious you should be about purchasing a policy with that company.
 You can view the Consumer Complaint Index.
 If you have questions, call the Insurance Consumer Hotline at 800-726-7390 or email us.